 I did learn a fair bit about properly using Dreamhost.
 For example it's possible to host a low traffic Drupal site on Dreamhosts shared hosting, if you use the Boost module along with their virtual MySQL server, because I found if you use their shared MySQL for Drupal's database the site runs like molassas.
 If on a Dreamhost VPS it's best to read carefully the instructions on the Wiki and modify the PHP settings.
 There's also this cool perl script available to run on Dreamhost VPS's to auto-adjust memory allocation throughout the day, so that as traffic comes and goes your VPS memory rises and falls.

 The most important reason I have for hosting with Dreamhost is that their VPS comes with some hand-holding (support).
-Many VPS providers just hand you the keys to the VPS, give you the default operating system, and it's up to you to handle all the configuration details and keep the system running.
+Many VPS providers just hand you the keys to the VPS, give you the default operating system, and it's up to you to handle all the configuration details, make sure marauders stay away, and keep the system running.
 I've hosted with those kinds of places, and while I know quite a bit about keeping systems running and have had admin rights on Unix systems for over 30 years, I found it was not useful in my life to be a slave to keeping my systems running.
 For example one time I went on a vacation, was away from the Internet for a week or so, only to come back to find my VPS (at that time not with Dreamhost) had crashed several days earlier and the sites on that VPS hadn't been running.

 In other words, a key requirement I have is for the VPS provider to be there watching the systems, rebooting when necessary, and in general being a partner with me to run my sites.
 Though, not so much of a partner that I'm locked out from doing admin work on the VPS as well.
 My primary need is to spend the majority of my time on creating content, and otherwise manage the community on my websites, rather than deal with administrative crap like this.

 - As I said - management support.